DanielSWolf/rhubarb-lip-sync/extras/SonyVegas/README.md

 Copy (or symlink) the files in this directory to `<Vegas installation directory>\Script Menu`.
 When you restart Vegas, you'll find two new menu items:

-* *Tools > Scripting > Import Rhubarb:* This will create a new Vegas project and add two tracks: a video track with a visualization of Rhubarb Lip-Sync's output and an audio track with the original recording.
+* *Tools > Scripting > Import Rhubarb:* This will create a new Vegas project and add two tracks: a video track with a visualization of Rhubarb Lip Sync's output and an audio track with the original recording.
-* *Tools > Scripting > Debug Rhubarb:* This will create markers or regions on the timeline visualizing Rhubarb Lip-Sync's internal data from a log file.
+* *Tools > Scripting > Debug Rhubarb:* This will create markers or regions on the timeline visualizing Rhubarb Lip Sync's internal data from a log file.
 You can obtain a log file by redirecting `stdout`.
 I've written this script mainly as a debugging aid for myself; feel free to contact me if you're interested and need a more thorough explanation.